bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 - Code is a work in progress, so breaking changes will happen to abilities in the CSV and old runtest* files.
 Copy the latest version into the bestiaryFASERIP to run in that case.
 - If stuck, open an issue, or ask on the blog if you prefer.
 Probably notice here more quickly

+# Tests
+- Note that Hawkeye has a Bow and a Wrist Crossbow so if in Powers or Equipment data someone has two of the same type, the second will overwrite the first - you can rearrange the character sheet to fix, or just edit in beastiaryFASERIP.

 # Documentation
 This module allows the simulation of a FASERIP encounter.